6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

-In this guide, I will explain both data quality (DQ) and the six data quality dimensions.
-You will learn advanced data quality concepts, data quality measurement, and examples of different data quality dimensions.
+In this guide, I will explain both Data Quality (DQ) and the six data quality dimensions.
+Additionally, you will learn advanced data quality concepts, data quality measurement, and examples of different data quality dimensions.
 This guide shares my 25+ years of experience in real-world data engineering.
 Let’s dive right in.

 What is Data Quality?

-Instead of just providing definitions of different data quality dimensions, this guide offers a comprehensive and very nuanced list of use cases and examples from our professional experience.
+Instead of just providing definitions of different data quality dimensions, this guide offers a comprehensive and very nuanced list of uses cases and examples from our professional experience.

 What are the Six Data Quality Dimensions?